Yiu-dororong/case-study-practice-1/README.md

 This project serves as the first hand-on practice on my data analytics skills.
 It is based on a given topic and with some guidances from the course I am taking, and also mainly focuses on the skills on R during the analysis process.
 It aims to show all the procedure and thought process here.
 If you looks for a completion of work, say, for presentation or summary, I highly recommend to view another files instead.

 ## Introduction
-Imagine I were a junior data analyst in Bellabeat, a high-tech manufacturer of health-focused products, and I were asked to gain insight from smart device data to develop marketing strategy of one of their products.
-This should be reported to the Bellabeat executive team.
+Imagine I were a junior data analyst in Bellabeat, a high-tech manufacturer of health-focused products, and I were asked to gain insight from smart device data to produce high-level recommendations for marketing strategy of one of their products.

 ## Background
 *The following information are from the pdf provided by the course.*
-### Company
-Sršen knows that an analysis of Bellabeat’s available consumer data would reveal more opportunities for growth.
-She has asked the marketing analytics team to focus on a Bellabeat product and analyze smart device usage data in order to gain insight into how people are already using their smart devices.
-Then, using this information, she would like high-level recommendations for how these trends can inform Bellabeat marketing strategy.

 ### Products
 * Bellabeat app: The Bellabeat app provides users with health data related to their activity, sleep, stress, menstrual cycle, and mindfulness habits.
 This data can help users better understand their current habits and